ChrisDJordan/tiy_assignments/Day_51/questatx.md

 ###Competitors and what they offer:

 ####Texas ski ranch
 -family friendly
 -sand beach at cable lake
 -boat lake
 -skatepark
 - snowboard park
 -fish taco restaurant
 -trampoline room
 -camps

 ####Next level ride
--wakeboard facility for austin tx
+-wakeboard facility in austin tx
 -possibly better features at the park

 Next level ride, will be the top competition
 When opened because they will offer a cable lake much like quest in austin tx.

 ####BSR
 -restaurant
 -multiple cable parks
 -super slide
 -lazy river
 -camps

 BSR is the furthest away from quest, and  provides an experience much like TSR.
 The competition with BSR will be with people from out of town looking to wakeboard.